-We generate n pairs of integers in [0, d - 1].
+We generate n pairs of integers in [0, d-1].
 Each of the d^2 pairs should be equally likely to occur.

-Number of RNs tested: 2 n Memory: 8 nstreams nblocks + 16 d d
+Number of random numbers tested: 2 n Memory: 8 nstreams nblocks + 16 d d

 There are certain other tests that are inherently parallel, in contrast to the above scheme which is really parallelization of sequential tests.
-Since these tests are inherently parallel, we need not interleave streams, and thus ncombine = 1, while nstreams, is the total number of streams tested.
+The meaning of the arguments for these tests are slightly different from those for the preceding tests.
+Since these tests are inherently parallel, we need not interleave streams, and thus the second argument ncombine should be set to 1.
+The first argument, nstreams, is the total number of streams tested.
 All these streams are tested simultaneously, rather than independently as in the previous case.
+The rest of the arguments are identical to the previous case.
 We describe the tests below.